joshuasellers/Personal/CardGameDSL/README.md

                                           else b ++ [(Card {_rank = fst r, _suit = fst x}, 4 * snd r + snd x)])
                                          [] s) ++ combine ranks s
 ```
+### Example Code
+I made an example to show some basic usage of the DSL.
+I created a si mplified version of Five Card Draw Poker.
+I reused my compare method from a previous project that specifically focussed on Poker and Cribbage.
+The files for this example are: `ExampleMain.hs` and `PokerExample.hs`.
+I made a simple `main` to run a game.
 ### Next Steps
 - Update discard and fold to not return a tuple (I already fixed that for deal)
 - Add betting functions and fields for players and dealers
 - Add in odds-calculating functions so that programmers can encode a computer oponent
 - Test out some non-traditional cards games (like War or Go Fish)
 - Clean up some functions that are outdated after I improved other, similar, ones
+- Add in more helper functions to `Game.hs` - `PokerExample.hs` still wound up being a fairly large file